zackdraws/zackdraws.github.io/README.md

 #### - Second Header "Character Design"
-Place all of your Background in your folder and name them cd01.jpg cd02.jpg cd03.jpg and so on
+Place all of your Character Design in your folder and name them cd01.jpg cd02.jpg cd03.jpg and so on